Enterprise-CMCS/managed-care-review/README.md

 -   For local dev testing, you should push your local branch to deploy a review app and then `./dev hybrid` will connect to that running review app by default.
 -   If you want to specify a different instance to run against, you can set the `--stage` parameter.
 For more info about stages/accounts take a gander at the Deploy section below.

-## AWS Keys

-In order to run commands against a live AWS environment you need to configure AWS keys to grant you authorization to do so.
-You will need this for sure to run the `./dev hybrid` command, and might be necessary to run any serverless commands directly by hand.

-You can get keys out of Cloudtamer, on the VPN.
-Click "Cloud Access" on the account you want access to.
-Then the account > the access type > "Short-term access keys"

-From there it's up to you how to make things work locally.
-Either set the three environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` or put the values in your `~/.aws/credentials` file before invoking the command you want to invoke.
-I usually just throw the env vars into my .env file and everything works.

 ## Build & Deploy

 See main build/deploy [here](https://github.com/CMSgov/managed-care-review/actions/workflows/promote.yml?query=branch%3Amain)